-Disinformation and new propaganda can take many forms.
-From the use of false visuals or misleading headlines, to social media techniques, which create an impression that the “majority” understands an issue in a certain way.
-In the echo chamber of the modern information space, the spreading of disinformation is as easy as a Tweet, a Like, or a Share.
-These techniques are some of the most commonly used for spreading false stories and misleading information.
+Disinformation and new propaganda can take many forms—from the use of false visuals or misleading headlines, to social media techniques that create an impression that the “majority” understands an issue in a certain way.
+In the echo chamber of the modern information space, the spreading of disinformation is as easy as a 'like,' 'tweet,' or a 'share.'
+The following are some of the Kremlin’s most commonly used techniques for spreading false stories and disinformation:

 Misleading title – Facts or statements in the article are correct, or mostly correct, but the title is misleading.

-No proof – Facts or statements are not backed up with proof or sources.
+No proof – Facts or statements that are not backed up with proof or sources.

 Card stacking – Facts or statements are partially true.
-This occurs when information is correct, but it is offered selectively and/or key facts are omitted.
-This technique is typically used to guide audiences to a desired conclusion, namely one that fits into a pre-fabricated/false narrative.
+This occurs when information is correct, but it is offered selectively, or key facts are omitted.
+The Kremlin typically uses this technique to guide audiences to a conclusion that fits into a pre-fabricated or false narrative.

-False facts – Facts or statements are false or manipulated.
-For example, an interview mentioned in an article never took place; or an event or incident featured in a news story did not actually occur.
+False facts – Facts or statements are false.
+For example, an interview mentioned in an article that never took place, or an event or incident featured in a news story that did not actually occur.

-False visuals – A variant of false facts, this technique employs the use of fake provocative visual material.
+False visuals – A variant of false facts, this technique employs the use of fake or manipulated provocative visual material.
 Its purpose is to lend extra credibility to a false fact or narrative.

-Denying facts – A variant of “False facts,” this occurs when true facts are denied or wrongly undermined.
+Denying facts – A variant of “false facts,” this occurs when real facts are denied or wrongly undermined.
 The facts of an event might be reported, but an attempt is made to discredit their veracity.
-Alternatively, the facts may re-interpreted to achieve the same effect: to establish doubt in the minds of the audience over the validity of a story or narrative.
+Alternatively, the facts may be re-interpreted to achieve the same effect: to establish doubt among an audience over the validity of a story or narrative.

-Exaggeration and over-generalization – This method dramatizes; raises false alarms; or uses a particular premise to shape a conclusion.
-A related technique is totum pro parte, or the “whole for a part.”
-An example: portraying the views of a single journalist or expert as the official view/position of a government.
+Exaggeration and over-generalization – This method dramatizes. raises false alarms or uses a particular premise to shape a conclusion.
+A related technique is totum pro parte.

-Changing the quotation, source or context – Facts and statements are reported from other sources, but they are now different than the original.
-For example, a quotation is correct, but the person to whom it is attributed has changed; or the context of a quote is altered so as to change its meaning or significance in the original story.
+Changing the quotation, source or context – Facts and statements are reported from other sources, but they are now different than the original or do not account for the latest editorial changes.
+For example, a quotation is correct, but the person to whom it is attributed has changed, or a quote’s context is altered so as to change its meaning or significance in the original story.

 Loaded words or metaphors – Using expressions and metaphors to support a false narrative or hide a true one; for example, using a term like “mysterious death” instead of “poisoning” or “murder” to describe the facts of a story.

-Ridiculing, discrediting, diminution – Marginalizing facts, statements and/or people through mockery, name-calling (i.e. argumentum ad hominem), and/or the undermining of their authority.
-The effect is to discredit on non-substantive merits.
+Ridiculing, discrediting, diminution – Marginalizing facts, statements or people through mockery, name-calling (i.e. argumentum ad hominem), or by undermining their authority.
+This includes using traditional and new media humor, in order to discredit on non-substantive merits.

-“Tu quoque” (“You too”) – Using false comparisons to support a pre-fabricated narrative; or to justify deeds and policies; i.e., “We may be bad, but others are just as bad;” or, “The annexation of Crimea was just like the invasion of Iraq.”
-The technique is often accompanied by an ad hominem attack.
+Whataboutism – Using false comparisons to support a pre-fabricated narrative or justify deeds and policies; i.e., “We may be bad, but others are just as bad” or, “The annexation of Crimea was just like the invasion of Iraq.”
+This technique is often accompanied by an ad hominem attack.

-Narrative laundering – When false facts or narratives are presented by an “expert” of dubious authenticity or credibility.
-Often, this is done when propaganda outlets mimic the format of mainstream media.
-A common technique is to feature a guest “expert” or “scholar” on a television program.
-Once they present a false fact or narrative, it can then be re-packaged for wider distribution.
+Narrative laundering – Concealing and cleaning the provenance of a source or claim.
+When a so-called expert of dubious integrity presents false facts or narratives as the truth.
+Often, this happens when propaganda outlets mimic the format of mainstream media.
+A common technique is to feature a guest “expert” or “scholar” on a TV program whose false fact or narrative can then be repackaged for wider distribution.
 For example, “Austrian media writes that…” or “A well-known German political expert says that…”

-Exploiting balance – When otherwise mainstream media outlets attempt to “balance” their reporting (i.e. present different viewpoints) by featuring professional propagandists or faux journalists, experts, etc. The effect is to inject an otherwise legitimate news story or debate with false facts and narratives.
-The technique is common in televised formats, which feature point-counterpoint debates.
-Propagandists subsequently hijack a good faith exchange of opposing views.
+Exploiting balance – This happens when otherwise mainstream media outlets try to “balance” their reporting by featuring professional propagandists or faux journalists and experts.
+The effect is to inject an otherwise legitimate news story or debate with false facts and narratives.
+This technique is common in televised formats, which feature point-counterpoint debates.
+Propagandists subsequently hijack a good-faith exchange of opposing views.

-Presenting opinion as facts (and vice-versa) – When an opinion is presented as fact in order to advance (or discredit) a narrative.
+Presenting opinion as facts (and vice-versa) – An opinion is presented as a fact in order to advance or discredit a narrative.

-Join the Bandwagon – Showing or creating the impression that the “majority” prefers or understands an issue in a certain way.
-The presumed wisdom of the majority lends credence to a conclusion or false narrative; e.g., “People are asking..,” “People want…,” or “People know best.”
+Joining the bandwagon – Creating the impression that the “majority” prefers or understands an issue in a certain way.
+The majority’s presumed wisdom lends credence to a conclusion or false narrative; e.g., “People are asking..,” “People want…” or “People know best.”

-False dilemma – When audiences are forced into a false binary choice, typically “us” vs. “them.”
+False dilemma – Forcing audiences into a false binary choice, typically “us” vs. “them.”

-Drowning facts with emotion – A form of the “appeal to emotion” fallacy, this is when a story is presented in such an emotional way that the facts lose their importance.
-An example is “Lisa case,” where by immigrants to Germany were (falsely) reported to have sexually assaulted a Russian girl.
+Drowning facts with emotion – A form of the “appeal to emotion” fallacy, this is when a story is presented in such an emotional way that facts lose their importance.
+An example is the “Lisa case,” in which Muslim immigrants in Germany were falsely reported to have sexually assaulted a Russian girl.
 While the event was entirely fabricated, its appeal to emotion distracted audiences from the absence of facts.
-Common variants of this method evoke post-Soviet nostalgia in CEE states, or stoke public fear of nuclear war.
+Common variants of this method evoke post-Soviet nostalgia across Central and Eastern Europe, or stoke public fear of nuclear war.

 Creating the context – Most commonly found on broadcast news programs, it creates the context for a pre-fabricated narrative by preceding and following a news story in such a way that it changes the meaning of the news itself.
-For example, in order to send the message that the terrorist attacks in Europe were caused by EU not working together with Russia (since Russia successfully fought ISIS in Syria and brought peace there), the news shown before the news on Brussel attacks was describing Russia´s success in Syria and its ability to fight ISIS effectively.
+For example, in order to send the message that recent terrorist attacks in Europe were the result of EU member states not working with Russia—which is helping to fight ISIS in Syria—commentary broadcast before the news on the March 2016 Brussels attacks described Russia’s success in Syria and its ability to fight ISIS effectively.